rajeevphysics/Obsidian-MathMatter/Notes/Magnatism/Induced Current & Current Density.md

 [^1]: Taken/Adapted from https://tikz.net/magnetic_field_lenzs_law/ by Izaak Neutelings (March 2020)

 ---

 > ✍️ This project’s been a labour of love.
-> If it helped, [give Thinkbook a star](https://github.com/rajeevphysics/Thinkbook) and let me know what you'd like to see next.
+> If it helped, [give Math & Matter a star](https://github.com/rajeevphysics/Obsidan-MathMatter) and let me know what you'd like to see next.

 ---